codebje/ezpz/stm32-usb/README.md

   - What `EP_TYPE` is set by the template CDC code?
   - How is the buffer descriptor table assembled?
 By calling `HAL_PCD_EP_Open()`, after having configured the endpoint in `usbd_conf.c:USBD_LL_Init()`.

+## Changes made

+  1. The STM32L073 only supports USB Full Speed.
+There's code to support some parts of High Speed, but they're unreachable.
+Removing the high speed and other-speed configuration descriptors and associated callbacks and invocations reduces code complexity.

 ## Task sheet

   - [x] Configure peripherals in CubeMX
   - [x] Relocate USB middleware to prevent overwrites
   - [ ] Update middleware to support three CDC interfaces
-      - [ ] Remove superfluous high-speed code
+      - [x] Remove superfluous high-speed code
       - [ ] Modify device descriptor
       - [ ] Modify configurations
       - [ ] Change USB device design to support multiple interfaces